Statement on Pupil Premium Provision

 - Academic mentoring

 The success of the funding is measured against the examination results and these strategies are reviewed by the school and governors annually, usually around November.

 Student progress is judged by the Progress 8 performance measure.
-Due to the COVID-19 pandemic, the exam season was suspended and as a result performance measures were also suspended for schools for the academic year ending in 2020.
-This means, we are unable to give a valid statistical review of the impact of our Pupil Premium Strategy this year.
+Due to the COVID-19 pandemic, the exam season was suspended and as a result performance measures were also suspended for schools this means there is a gap between 2019 and 2022.

 Pupil Premium figures – Results 2018, 2019, 2022 & 2023

 Estimates until January 2024 published data